 The time of most managers is largely spent in dealing with the local, short-term issues.
 The focus of the managers is on their daily, weekly, monthly and quarterly operational requirements as they deal with employees, customers and other stakeholders.
 Short-term thinking is fine as long as it directly supports long-term, strategic thinking.
-This point may seem to be basic, but the translation of strategy into short-term measurable objectives is often incomplete or faulty.
+This point may seem to be basic, but the translation of strategy into short-term measurable objectives is often incomplete or faulty, and sometimes difficult.

 Managers usually need assistance in breaking down the key issues, elements and needs of the business strategy into tactical, short-term operating objectives and action plans.
 This translation process is an integral and vital part of the execution of strategy.

 Ask the managers what they intend to say to the staff about strategic direction.
 Ideally, the CEO would have already led the way with a summary presentation of the corporate plan.
 The aim is to translate how the strategy becomes fulfilled through completion of daily tasks.

 Making the connection between the daily workplace and corporate strategy is easier said than done, but with a little thought, the tasks of even a personal assistant, coordinator or cost clerk can be linked to goals.
 By reviewing their job description or getting them to list their activities, their manager can link their tasks to measurable work objectives supporting the various goals at the departmental, divisional and organizational level.

 One way of checking if managers have communicated the short-term objectives sufficiently is to ask their staff two questions: